KamraFace/RealtimeVoiceChat/README.md

 ## Contributing 🤝

 Got ideas or found a bug?
 Contributions are welcome!
 Feel free to open issues or submit pull requests.

-## License 📜

-The core codebase of this project is released under the **MIT License** (see the [LICENSE](./LICENSE) file for details).

-This project relies on external specific TTS engines (like `Coqui XTTSv2`) and LLM providers which have their **own licensing terms**.
-Please ensure you comply with the licenses of all components you use.